Platform Selection Guide¶

 This guide helps you choose the optimal database platform for your BenchBox benchmarking needs based on your specific requirements, constraints, and objectives.
 Start by running uv run benchbox check-deps --matrix to see which optional connectors are installed locally, then use benchbox platforms install <name> and benchbox platforms enable <name> to activate the adapters that match your shortlist.

-Curious about engines that are being evaluated next?
-Check the potential future platforms reference for research notes and roadmap context.
+Curious about what’s being evaluated next?
+Check the Development Roadmap for planned platform and benchmark additions.

 Quick Start: Choose Your Path¶